-And when they finish the work, you’re left with a remodel that was never registered with the county, which means you can’t claim any additions like a second bathroom or addition when you try to list your home.
+And when they finish the work, you’re left with a remodel that was never registered with the county, which means you can’t claim any improvement like a second bathroom or addition when you try to list your home.

 And if you try to pay for the permits after the fact, you’ll find heavy fines attached to the standard fee.

-With Gilbert Design Build, we treat every aspect of your build with integrity, including proper permitting for the work we do on your home.
+With Gilbert Design Build, we treat every aspect of your build with integrity, including obtaining proper permitting for the work we do on your home.

 3) No Inspections

-Since no permits were pulled, nobody with the county will know that work is being done on your home, and no inspections will be scheduled.
+If no permits were pulled, nobody with the county will know that work is being done on your home, and no inspections will be scheduled.

-While most homeowners find inspections onerous and expensive, avoiding them is a big mistake.
+While most homeowners find inspections onerous and expensive, avoiding them is a huge mistake.
 These inspectors exist to ensure that the construction done on your home is up to code and safe for you and your family.

 The early inspections are especially important during a remodel.
 This includes framing, plumbing, and electrical work, where shoddy workmanship can have serious consequences.